trisdauvergne/milestone-project-04/planchest-ms4-readme.md

 ## FEATURES

 The design of the site is very stripped back, with a black and white colour scheme and a subtle border feature running across the width of the page above the **footer** and underneath the **navigation bar**.
 This is to allow the prints to act as the main visual feature of the page.
-The navbar and footer have a subtle white gradient to soften the overflow and add another subtle detail that doesn't distract from the imagery itself.
+The navigation bar and footer have a subtle white gradient to soften the overflow and add another subtle detail that doesn't distract from the imagery itself.

 The **navigation bar** will always be visible on the page, with certain buttons visible at all times and others only showing up when a user is logged in.
 The 'Plan Chest' **logo** will always be present in the top left corner and will take the user back to the home page when clicked on.
 When When a user isn't logged in, they will be able to see the buttons to go to **'Designers'** which will show all designers on 'Plan Chest', **'Prints'** that will show all prints available on 'Plan Chest' and buttons to **'Register'** and **'Login'**.
-The navbar will always be situated at the top of the page with all buttons visible.
+The navigation bar will always be situated at the top of the page with all buttons visible.
 On a screen size smaller than tablet the buttons will condense into a collapsible **'hamburger icon'**.
 When clicked, the icon will reveal all the navigation buttons which will appear aligned to the right hand side of the screen.

 The **footer** features an **email address** for 'Plan Chest' which when clicked opens a new window.